by Danny Castillones Sillada

 ~ Rainer Maria Rilke

 When a heron walks before sundown on the rice field during summer, it is like a mythic figure that glimmers from a distance.
-Its dainty steps, delicate white plumage, well-defined long neck and tapering bill emanates mystical elegance, as though a goddess went down from her celestial garden to greet the mortals.
+The heron's dainty steps, delicate white plumage, well-defined long neck, and tapering bill emanate mystical elegance, as though a goddess walks down from her celestial garden to greet the mortals.

 Gentle and placid, the heron will tiptoe to meet the king of the rice field – the carabao or water buffalo.
 Slowly, she will woo the farmer’s best friend that wallows on the sludge to let it perch on its back and pick the pestering insects on its mired skin.
 After completing a seemingly choreographed ritual, the heron will take off and flail against the wind, then return later to perform the same ceremony until the carabao ascends from its muddy pool to masticate the grass on the rice paddies.
 Then the heron will fly away and disappear from the rice farm without a trace.
 No one will know where it goes or hides – a stealthy act that only the heron keeps to itself.